PostHog/posthog.com/contents/tutorials/calculating-new-returning-users.md

 tags: ["trends", "cohorts"]
 ---

 Understanding user growth is critical to a successful product.
-A lack of new users or many users failing to return is a bad sign.
+A lack of new users or existing users churning is a bad sign.
 This tutorial goes over the different ways to calculate new and returning users in PostHog, as well as insights you can create using those calculations.

 > **How does Google Analytics calculate new vs returning users?** When you first visit a site, Google Analytics generates a client ID for your device and sets it in your cookies.
 GA uses this client ID cookie to calculate if a user is new (didn’t have cookie set) or returning (had cookie set).
 This, like any tracking, isn’t 100% accurate.